dotnet/aspire/docs/open-telemetry-architecture.md

 # Aspire OpenTelemetry architecture

-An Aspire goal is apps are easy to debug and diagnose.
-To this end, Aspire apps are configured by default to collect and export telemetry using [OpenTelemetry (OTEL)](https://opentelemetry.io/).
+One of Aspire's objectives is to ensure that apps are straightforward to debug and diagnose.
+By default, Aspire apps are configured to collect and export telemetry using [OpenTelemetry (OTEL)](https://opentelemetry.io/).
 Additionally, Aspire local development includes UI in the dashboard for viewing OTEL data.
 Telemetry just works and is easy to use.

 This document details how OpenTelemtry is used in Aspire apps.